luk3yx/minetest-flow/README.md

    even if fields.quit is sent.

+> [!CAUTION]
-**Do not use this API with node meta formspecs, it can and will break!**
+> Do not use this API with node meta formspecs, it can and will break!

 </details>